cwru-pat/coffee_voting_system/README.md

 coffee_stuff
 ============

-Scheduling stuff for the coffee website
+Scheduling stuff for the coffee website - just a few Drupal modules.